JosephAdeoye/packet-analysis/README.md

 - Ingest Traffic: refers to the initial step of collecting and importing network data, often through packet capture or log files, for further analysis and examination of network activity.

-- Reduce Noise by Filtering: is aimed at eliminating irrelevant or extraneous data to focus on meaningful network traffic patterns.
+- Reduce Noise by Filtering: aims to eliminate irrelevant or extraneous data to focus on meaningful network traffic patterns.

 - Analyse and Explore: involves examining and investigating network data by applying specific filters to uncover valuable insights and anomalies.